Install Windows 7 – Steps from Start to End

-Microsoft Windows 7 the most popular Windows OS version, developed by Microsoft.
+First of all, let us tell you that Windows 7 is the most popular Windows OS version, developed by Microsoft.
 Most likely computer users love to use Windows 7 until Windows 10 was introduced.
-Now days, still many users are on Windows 7 because it’s very user friendly and easy to use by all the age group users.
-Sometimes, you might have got some issues with your Windows 7 OS wherein, restoration and other fixes won’t work for you.
+Maybe, still many users are on Windows 7 because it’s very user friendly and easy to use by all the age group users.
+Sometimes, you might have got some issues with your Windows 7 wherein, restoration and other fixes won’t work.
 Therefore, you need to take your computer to any local store in order to install Windows 7 operating system on it because you don’t know the steps to install a fresh copy of Windows 7.

 But do you know, it is very easy to install Windows 7 on your computer just fulfilling few requirements.
 I hope, most of you know the process of Windows installation, but many of you still want to know the Windows installation process with requirements.
 In this article, I will show you the step-by-step guide to install Windows 7 by using a flash/USB drive.
 Install Windows 7 (Step-by-Step Guide) Click To Tweet

 - A working Windows PC with high-speed internet connection